 Meeting Trends During the Pandemic: The COVID-19 pandemic saw an increase in meeting frequency and a decrease in duration[25].

-Problem: Interruptions and decision fatigue hinder decision-making and productivity.
-Interruptions create time pressure, making it harder to process information and make sound decisions[26].
+Problem: Interruptions and decision fatigue can severely compromise productivity and decision-making—making it harder to process critical information[26].

 Impact: